silverjuke/silverjuke/docs/scripting.md

 **Scripting commands and Targets**

-In contrast to  targets  in  skins  (see  "Targets"),  commands  are  executed independingly of the functionality allowed by the user:
+In contrast to  targets  in  skins  (see  "Targets"),  commands  are  executed independingly of the functionality allowed by the user.
+Example:

-- The command <button onclick="pause();" /> will always pause the player.
+    <button onclick="pause();" /> <!-- will always pause the player -->

-- The  target  <button target="pause" /> will  pause  the  player  only  if pausing is allowed by the administrator of Silverjuke's kiosk mode.
+    <button target="pause" />     <!-- will pause the player only if allowed
+                                  in Silverjuke's kiosk mode options -->

-However, if required, you can check the allowed functionality before  defining eg. a button; please us the <if>-tag or the Rights Object for this purpose.
+However, if required, you can check the allowed functionality before  defining eg. a button; please us the if-tag or the Rights Object for this purpose.

 **Read on ...**